 1. Colornote

-With 4.9/5 stars and nearly 3.5 million reviews in the Google Play store (more impressive than big-name apps like Evernote and Microsoft OneNote), we had to see why so many people consider this one of the best Android apps for note-taking.
+With 4.9/5 stars and over 3.5 million reviews in the Google Play store (more impressive than big-name apps like Evernote and Microsoft OneNote, we might add), we had to see why so many people consider this one of the best Android apps for note-taking.
 Colornote features a user-friendly interface where you can take notes in two ways: text notes and checklists.
 Checklists are completely interactive — just cross items off with a quick tap.
 You can even set notifications to stay on top of your to-do list without the need for other productivity apps.

 It’s also convenient that everything automatically backs up to the cloud, so you never have to worry about losing any of your content.
 Overall, Colornote is a straightforward and simple app, designed for basic task management and to capture quick ideas.
 Just note it’s for our Android-exclusive note-takers — so if you’re looking for cross-platform functionality, this won’t be a good note-taking app for you.

-• Only available on Android, meaning you won’t be able to access your notes on desktop
+- Only available on Android, meaning you won’t be able to access your notes on desktop or other devices

 2. Google Keep